xcp-ng/xcp-ng-org/docs/storage.md

 xe sr-scan uuid=a6732eb5-9129-27a7-5e4a-8784ac45df27
 ```
-If your host is in a pool of several hosts, you need to get the host uuid first:
+If your host is in a pool of several hosts, you need to add the `host-uuid` parameter to the `xe sr-create` command above.
+You can retrieve the host UUID with `xe host-list`.
 :::warning
 The ISO SR will be only available on the host where you have created the directory.
 :::